 Part of Magistrates' Courts of Victoria, we have been proudly serving the City of Yarra since 2007.

-- Preventing and reducing criminal and other harmful behaviour in our jurisdiction (the City of Yarra)
+- Preventing and reducing criminal and other harmful behaviour in our community

 - Increasing our community's confidence in, and access to, the justice system

 - Strengthening the community justice model and facilitating the transfer of its practices to other courts and communities.

 - Magistrates' Court

 - Victorian Civil and Administrative Tribunal

 - Fitzroy Legal Services